Children with health and social care needs

 Wales has issued this guidance for hospital visits.

-But the government has eased the obligations under the Care Act 2014, Chronically Sick and Disabled Persons Act 1970 and 1989 Children Act around young people's transition to adult services.
+The Coronavirus Act, brought in during the first lockdown, enabled temporary changes to the law for adult social care and young people moving to adult services.
+The Act temporarily eased the obligations under the Care Act 2014, Chronically Sick and Disabled Persons Act 1970 and 1989 Children Act around young people's transition to adult services.

-What this means for families is that the local authority does not have to carry out a detailed assessment of what a young person's and their carer's care and support needs might be when they turn 18.
+Where a local authority formally enacts the easements, they are not required to carry out a detailed assessment of what a young person's and their carer's care and support needs might be when they turn 18.

 Direct payments, personal budget and personal health budgets